The most common arguments against ethical fashion and why they’re BS

 I started my ethical fashion journey when I was 18 years old, a mere university student with nothing to my name.
 I could afford to make the switch.

-There are many ethical fashion brands available at different price points and ways to make some of the higher priced items affordable.
+There are many ethical fashion brands available at different price points and ways to make some of the higher-priced items affordable.
+The biggest shift is behavioural, moving from fast, frequent shopping to slower, more intentional choices.

 A great one liner rebuttal: “If you’re not paying the price, someone else is.
 How can you sit comfortably with that?”